 Sokanu rates Model Makers with a F employability rating, meaning this career should provide poor employment opportunities for the foreseeable future.
 Over the next 10 years, it is expected the US will need 4,800 Model Makers.
 That number is based on the retirement of 4,800 existing Model Makers.

 Demand for Model Makers

 This occupation is falling victim to technology.
 Computer-aided design (CAD) software and three-dimensional printers allow architects and designers in many industries to create 3D models relatively quickly.
 These electronic scale models can be easily manipulated and adapted to test numerous building or film set options and reflect ongoing project changes.
 With a few keystrokes, real estate developers and project managers can, for example, see how much sunlight will come through windows and whether or not the proposed structure will fit in with its surroundings.
 Similarly, such models provide television and movie producers with the ability to visualize a variety of scenes before selecting the right one.
 Simply stated, CAD equipment and 3D printers are extremely powerful tools which provide architects, city planners, construction companies, and the entertainment industry with clear renderings of what their imaginings will ultimately look like.

 Human model makers who do not embrace the field’s emerging technology will be unable to compete with the precision and malleability it offers.
 Understandably, therefore, those whose skills evolve with the industry’s progress will encounter the best job prospects.

 Supply of Model Makers

-The Model Maker industry is not particularly concentrated in any state.
+The Model Maker industry is concentrated in Georgia, and North Carolina.